 No Kings: Jokers Wild!

-The guy vibe coding White House adware and pinging Trump donors' location every four minutes has a whole persona dedicated to wild conspiracies.
+The guy vibe coding White House adware accused of pinging Trump donors' location every four minutes has a whole persona dedicated to wild conspiracies.

 No Kings: Jokers Wild!